castle-games/castle-tutorials/1/text.md

 local shipImage = love.graphics.newImage('ship.png')
 ```

 We're using [`love.graphics.newImage`](https://love2d.org/wiki/love.graphics.newImage) to load the image as an [`Image`](https://love2d.org/wiki/Image) object.
-Make sure to use the file name of the image you put in your project directory.
 The object can then be drawn in the `love.draw` function.
 Let's remove the existing contents of the `love.draw` function and replace it with:

 ```lua
     love.graphics.draw(shipImage, x, y)